spinnaker/spinnaker/documentation/collab_dev.md

 ## Holds

-Any maintainer or core contributor who wnats to review a PR but does not have time immediately may put a hold on a PR simply by saying so on the PR discussion, and offer an ETA, measured in single-digit days at most, by when to provide the review.
+Any maintainer or core contributor who wants to review a PR but does not have time immediately may put a hold on a PR simply by saying so on the PR discussion, and offer an ETA, measured in single-digit days at most, by when to provide the review.
 Any PR that has a hold shall